Tanner-denson/Javascript-Bot/README.md

 # Javascript-Bot
-Basic bot made using Discord.js
+Simple Discord bot made using Discord.js

 Entry point is Bot.js
-Each command is contained in its own file.
+Each command is contained in its own file in the commands folder.